szehoyeu/szehoyeu.github.io/_posts/2024-02-26-Burp-Intruder.md

 - URL Scope: "Use suite scope" or Use Custom Scope > Include in scope > Add > Prefix: > http://MAchine_IP/

-Step 11.
+- Step 11.
 Add Rule actions > Run a Marco > Select the Macro created earlier

-Step 12.
+- Step 12.
 Select the "Update only the following parameters and headers:" option and click "Edit" Enter "loginToken"

+- Step 13.
 Select "Update only the following cookies" option and enter "session" > OK > Attack

 ![img](/assets/img/burp-Intruder20.png)

+- Step 14.
 Login to the machine /admin/login page
-{: .prompt-tip }

 ---

 Task 13  Conclusion
 ---
+Congratulations on completing the Burp Suite Intruder room!

+By now, you should have a solid understanding of how to effectively utilize Intruder to automate requests and perform various types of attacks.

+In the next room of the module, we will be looking at some of [Burp Suite's other modules](https://tryhackme.com/room/burpsuiteom)!